Get started with the TypeScript SDK

 Continue learning about the TypeScript SDK by checking our SDK code examples.
 You will find example code for creating, querying, and updating Customers and Products.

-The Me Endpoint Checkout app demonstrates how to use the Me endpoints to create an example web store.
+The Me Endpoint Checkout app also demonstrates how to use the Me endpoints to create an example web store.